flarnrules/towers/collections/2-proto_towers/docs/collabs.md

 19. Proto Tower 241 "Tower of Storms" - by Pixlgeist ✅
 20. Proto Tower 253 "Sia Tower" - by Sia ⏳
 21. Proto Tower 255 "Crystal Tower" - by Graphein ✅
+22. Proto Tower 258 "Lighthouse" - by Randomkid ✅
-22. Proto Tower 264-268 "Monkey Island Pentaptych" - by Pajon ✅
+23. Proto Tower 264-268 "Monkey Island Pentaptych" - by Pajon ✅
-23. Proto Tower 276 "Sk-Y TOWER" - by Reggie ✅
+24. Proto Tower 276 "Sk-Y TOWER" - by Reggie ✅
-24. Proto Tower 301 "The Tower on the River" - by Fluffhead
+25. Proto Tower 301 "The Tower on the River" - by Fluffhead
-25. Proto Tower 311 "BugTower" - by Randomkid
+26. Proto Tower 311 "BugTower" - by Randomkid ✅
 26. B&W Tower by Ajk
 27.